cqframework/cqf-tooling/README.md

 -vssrc=cms"
 ```

+Executable jars are produced by the CI system on Maven Central: [Download executable jar](https://oss.sonatype.org/service/local/artifact/maven/redirect?r=releases&g=org.opencds.cqf&a=tooling&c=jar-with-dependencies&v=LATEST)

+This can be run with `java -jar tooling-1.3.0-jar-with-dependencies.jar -VsacXlsxToValueSetBatch`

 Documentation of the various operations is provided in the [Main](src/main/java/org/opencds/cqf/tooling/Main.java) class.

-Executable jars are produced by the CI system and uploaded to the Maven repository for org.opencds.cqf.

 ## Commit Policy